-What you’ll need: Resistance bands like this set of five ($17) from Amazon.
+What you'll need: Resistance bands like this set of five ($12).

 1. Lateral band walk

-- Place a looped resistance band above your knees and sit in a partial squat position.
+- Place a looped resistance band above your knees and lower down coming into a partial squat position.

-- With your arms forward, chest lifted, and knees bent, lead with your heel and take 8 steps to your left.
+- With your arms forward, chest lifted, and knees bent, lead with your heel and take eight steps to your left.
 Make sure your feet stay parallel the entire time.

-- Repeat in the opposite direction, making sure to keep your your abs drawn in.
+- Repeat in the opposite direction, making sure to keep your abs drawn in.

 2. Jump squats with bands

-- Place a looped band above your knees and stand shoulder-width apart.
+- Place a looped band above your knees and stand with your feet shoulder-width apart.